top of page

 WHY MAASAI MARA, KENYA?

-In the Maasai Mara region of southwestern Kenya, we tackle the goals of our mission holistically.
-The Mara is one of the most marginalized regions of East Africa.
+The Maasai Mara of southwestern Kenya is one of the most disadvantaged regions of East Africa.
 Only 11% of young people here enroll in secondary school, and the area has the highest dropout rate and highest teen pregnancy rate in Kenya.
 When families can't afford to send their children to school (which often happens), girls are usually the ones to drop out and are often forced into early marriage.
-An estimated 66% of girls in the region are still going through FGM.
+Many girls in the region are still going through FGM.

-We transform the poorest public schools in the Mara, both primary and secondary, by setting up high-quality resources including libraries and science labs and providing literacy and writing opportunities.
-Resources these schools have never had.
+We transform the poorest public schools in the Mara, both primary and secondary, by setting up quality resources including libraries and science labs and providing literacy and writing opportunities.
 We also help teen girls stay in school through scholarships and by distributing sanitary kits so they don't need to leave school once a month.
 We firmly believe that children in the poorest regions of the world should have access to the same advantages that children in more privileged places have; and we've found that outfitting the poorest public schools with meaningful resources changes this trajectory for the greatest number of students.

 C6FBA62F-6D35-4144-AA95-32762E195ECC_1_201_a_edited.jpg